-- Publicly: Expose Canny in your product so your customers have a persistent place to give feedback
+- Publicly: Make Canny accessible within your product so your customers have an easy place to give feedback

-- Privately: Empower your customer-facing teammates to track feedback they get in customer conversations
+- Privately: Empower your customer-facing teammates to track feedback that they hear from customers in Canny

 Whichever route your team decides, you’ll get to the same result.

-All your feedback in one place, organized under individual posts for each request.
+All your feedback is in one place, organized under individual posts for each request.

 Canny helps avoid duplicates by suggesting similar posts.
 This is to ensure you have accurate vote counts across all your requests.

 You’ll easily be able to see which requests are the most popular.